ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 ## Issues

 * 2018-08-27 ~ Theo ~ Screen not rotating around the center of the geometry
+* 2018-08-23 ~ Theo ~ Better interaction when setting multiple filters
+	* Currently the current filter update overrides all other updates
+	* Handle steps in the data more effectively
+* 2018-08-23 ~ Theo ~ Better display of current values for numeric filters
+	* Currently: only display as a tooltip
 ***

 The following sections - newest on top - are a show and tell of the adventures in responding to the above challenge.